wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (c) providing for such other matters as are contemplated by or necessary to give full effect to the provisions of this Act and its due administration.

-    (2) Where the Registrar-General or any Registrar is empowered by this Act to do any act for which a fee is payable, he may refuse to do the act until the fee is paid.
+    (2) Where the Registrar-General or any Registrar is empowered by this Act to do any act for which a fee is payable, he or she may refuse to do the act until the fee is paid.

     (3) Notwithstanding the provisions of any regulations under this Act, the Registrar-General may dispense with the payment of any fee payable under this Act.